divvun/DivvunPublicTenders/PahkatSetupWizards.md

 # Setup Wizards for the Páhkat clients

 This subproject should add a new feature to the Páhkat clients for [Windows](https://github.com/divvun/pahkat-client-windows) and [macOS](https://github.com/divvun/pahkat-client-macos).
+The new feature should guide users through a first-time configuration and installation of their wanted languages and tools.

 # Deliverables